-Tel: +46 10 614 5500 Fax: +46 10 614 5885 Email: lina.bergqvist@vinge.se URL: www.vinge.se
+Tel: +46 10 614 5500 Fax: +46 10 614 5885 Email: lina.bergqvist@vinge.se URL: www.vinge.com

 Lina Bergqvist is an associate at Vinge who specialises in the field of dispute resolution.
-She has an LL.M. from the University of Lund (2002) and joined the firm ten years ago after service as a law clerk in a district court.
-She acts as counsel in several litigation, national and international arbitration proceedings and is one of the key members of Vinge's litigation team.
-She regularly publishes papers on dispute resolution issues in English and Swedish.
+She has an LL.M. from the University of Lund (2002) and joined the firm eight years ago after service as a law clerk in a district court.
+She acts as counsel in litigation, national and international arbitration proceedings and is one of the key members of Vinge's team in an ongoing arbitral proceeding concerning a MUSD 120 insurance dispute.